alban-read/M1-MICRO-FORTH/dumbint.md

 It took weeks to do: Those were the days, when there was spare time, and almost nothing on TV.

-I doubt if I could do that now forty years later, thankfully I now have a macro assembler.
+I doubt if I could do that now forty years later, thankfully I now have a macro assembler, it is easier.